Site Loader

 In this article, we explore the stages of a planning application, delve into factors influencing its duration, and provide practical insights to navigate this crucial aspect of property development in the UK.

-Types of Planning Applications
+Types of A Planning Applications

 In the UK, residential planning applications primarily fall into two categories: planning permission and permitted development.